Books made by hand

 Please click on HYPERLINKS below for more information.

 The Kiss.
-Eight erotic linocuts by Julio César Peña Peralta, with an introduction in a letterpress printed booklet by Steve Miller, presented in a beautiful portfolio enclosure by Anna Embree.
-This edition is limited to 30 copies, with the title page numbered and signed by the artist.
-This work has been in the hopper for five years while awaiting the linocuts.
-All the letterpress work was recently finished at the Penland School of Craft, and the sheets are now in the hands of bookbinder Anna Embree for her design consideration and execution.
-We are extremely happy with the results!
-This will be available in 2021!
+Eight erotic linocuts by Cuban artist Julio César Peña Peralta, with an introduction by Steve Miller, presented in a beautiful portfolio enclosure made by Anna Embree.
+This edition is limited to 28 copies, with the title page numbered and signed by the artist.
+This work has been in the hopper for five years while awaiting the linocuts, and then the pandemic.
+The letterpress work was done at the Penland School of Craft, and the sheets are now in the hands of bookbinder Anna Embree for her design consideration and execution of a gorgeous portfolio.

 Red Hydra would like to introduce poet, performance artist, and community organizer Brian 'Voice Porter' Hawkins @afreevoice.
 Voice hails from Birmingham, Alabama.
-We are working together on a book of his poems that will be a limited edition handmade book as well as a free downloadable book, pending the pandemic.
-Cuban artist Alejandro Sainz is working on images for the book!
+We are working together on a book of his poems that will be a limited edition handmade book as well as a free downloadable book.
+Cuban artist Alejandro Sainz has made eight incredible drawings for the book!
+The letterpress printing is finished and the binding is being designed now and is next on the agenda.
+The 45 copies will be available in 2021.

 A Starbucks team met up with Voice at his local coffee shop and recorded him in its Starbucks Presents: To Be Human series.
-Please check out this amazing piece.
+Check out this amazing piece.

 La Carrera / The Race